Last updated: 2025-09-02

 -

-In the scan list, package information such as weight, volume, pallet location, package type and freight type can be displayed.
-The parcel information is displayed for each parcel on the order.
+In the scan list, package information such as weight, volume, pallet location, package type and type of goods can be displayed.
+Package information is shown for each package in the order.

-If package information is to be displayed in the scan list, proceed as follows:
+To display package information in the scan list, proceed as follows:

 -

-Use the mobile data setting PackageDimensionsString to set the text and information to be displayed about the parcels in the scan list, for example "Pallet position: 17”.
-For more information, see Detailed instructions for PackageDimensionString below and in ( Mobile data settings (window).
+Use the PackageDimensionsString mobile data setting to set which text and information is to be displayed about the packages in the scan list, for example "Pallet space: 17”.
+For more information, see Detailed instructions for PackageDimensionString below and in Mobile data settings (window).

 -

-To display the settings in PackageDimensionsString, do one of the following:
+To make the settings in PackageDimensionsString show, proceed in one of the following ways:

 -

-If you use the window Design field for mobile:
+If using the Design field for mobile window:

-The Design field for mobile window can be found by clicking on Settings > Mobile data > Design field for mobile.
+The Design field for mobile is accessed by clicking on Settings > Mobile data > Design field for mobile.

-Click on the tab Scanning view and search for the field Dimensions (package - scanning) [DIMENSIONSSTRING].
-If it is in the list Excluded, drag and drop Dimensions (package - scanning) [DIMENSIONSSTRING] to the list Included.
+Click on the Scanning view tab and search for the Dimensions (package - scanning) [DIMENSIONSSTRING] field.
+If it is in the Excluded list, drag and drop Dimensions (package - scanning) [DIMENSIONSSTRING] into the Included list.
 It is also possible to double-click on a field to move it to the other list.
 Click on Save at the bottom.

 -

-If you use the XML file App.OpterDriver.Design (or App.Design):
+If using the App.OpterDriver.Design XML file (or App.Design):

 For complete examples of what the XML file App.OpterDriver.Design might look like and for more information, see App.OpterDriver.Design.
-Save your changes when you are done.
+Save your changes once you are done.

 -